Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• The total return, or performance over 5 years of SPDR Select Sector Fund - Consumer Discretionary is 50.8%, which is smaller, thus worse compared to the benchmark SPY (68.1%) in the same period.
+• Looking at the total return, or performance of 82% in the last 5 years of SPDR Select Sector Fund - Consumer Discretionary, we see it is relatively lower, thus worse in comparison to the benchmark SPY (94.9%)

 CAGR: